CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VnicEthIf.md

 `func (o *VnicEthIf) UnsetIscsiIpV4Config()`

 UnsetIscsiIpV4Config ensures that no value is present for IscsiIpV4Config, not even an explicit nil
+### GetIscsiIpV6AddressAllocationType

+`func (o *VnicEthIf) GetIscsiIpV6AddressAllocationType() string`

+GetIscsiIpV6AddressAllocationType returns the IscsiIpV6AddressAllocationType field if non-nil, zero value otherwise.

+### GetIscsiIpV6AddressAllocationTypeOk

+`func (o *VnicEthIf) GetIscsiIpV6AddressAllocationTypeOk() (*string, bool)`

+GetIscsiIpV6AddressAllocationTypeOk returns a tuple with the IscsiIpV6AddressAllocationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIscsiIpV6AddressAllocationType

+`func (o *VnicEthIf) SetIscsiIpV6AddressAllocationType(v string)`

+SetIscsiIpV6AddressAllocationType sets IscsiIpV6AddressAllocationType field to given value.

+### HasIscsiIpV6AddressAllocationType

+`func (o *VnicEthIf) HasIscsiIpV6AddressAllocationType() bool`

+HasIscsiIpV6AddressAllocationType returns a boolean if a field has been set.

+### GetIscsiIpV6Config

+`func (o *VnicEthIf) GetIscsiIpV6Config() IppoolIpV6Config`

+GetIscsiIpV6Config returns the IscsiIpV6Config field if non-nil, zero value otherwise.

+### GetIscsiIpV6ConfigOk

+`func (o *VnicEthIf) GetIscsiIpV6ConfigOk() (*IppoolIpV6Config, bool)`

+GetIscsiIpV6ConfigOk returns a tuple with the IscsiIpV6Config field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIscsiIpV6Config

+`func (o *VnicEthIf) SetIscsiIpV6Config(v IppoolIpV6Config)`

+SetIscsiIpV6Config sets IscsiIpV6Config field to given value.

+### HasIscsiIpV6Config

+`func (o *VnicEthIf) HasIscsiIpV6Config() bool`

+HasIscsiIpV6Config returns a boolean if a field has been set.

+### SetIscsiIpV6ConfigNil

+`func (o *VnicEthIf) SetIscsiIpV6ConfigNil(b bool)`

+ SetIscsiIpV6ConfigNil sets the value for IscsiIpV6Config to be an explicit nil

+### UnsetIscsiIpV6Config
+`func (o *VnicEthIf) UnsetIscsiIpV6Config()`

+UnsetIscsiIpV6Config ensures that no value is present for IscsiIpV6Config, not even an explicit nil
 ### GetIscsiIpv4Address

 `func (o *VnicEthIf) GetIscsiIpv4Address() string`